hth313/OS4/doc/secondary.rst

                  .section PlaceMeAtFC2
    fatRoot:      .con    .low12 secondary1 ; Root pointer for secondary FAT headers

-                 ...

-You also need to set one of the upper bits in the module identity area, in the word immediately before the checksum:
+You also need to set one of the upper bits in the module identity area in the word immediately before the checksum:

 .. code-block:: ca65